‘The game is different now’: Why the ‘90s kids’ are struggling at Australian Open

 It reflects a wider theme.
 As a result of the era-defining dominance of Djokovic, Federer and Rafael Nadal, male players born in the 1980s have won a combined total of 80 grand slam titles.
 The emergence of Alcaraz and Sinner means that players born in the first decade of the 2000s already have six, with the Spaniard and the Italian splitting the grand slam titles between them in 2024.

-By contrast, just two male players born in the 1990s have made the step to become grand slam champions: Daniil Medvedev and Dominic Thiem.
+By contrast, just two male players born in the 1990s have made the step to become grand slam champions: Medvedev and Dominic Thiem.
 Sadly, it rather adds to the stunning failure of the 90s tennis kids that Thiem, the US Open champion in 2020, has already retired from tennis at the age of 31 due to a chronic wrist injury.
+Between them, what was once the “next generation” of Medvedev, Alexander Zverev, Ruud, Rublev and Tsitsipas have so far combined for a single grand slam title.

-In fairness, the 90s generation would have won many more titles were it not for Djokovic, Federer and Djokovic, who combined for an astonishing 66 of the grand slams won by male players born in the 80s.
+In fairness, the 90s generation would have won many more titles were it not for Djokovic, Federer and Nadal, who combined for an astonishing 66 of the grand slams won by male players born in the 80s.
 Some of those born at the start of the 90s, whose entire careers passed by with Djokovic, Federer and Nadal at the top, didn’t even stand a chance of reaching a grand slam final ahead of the other three.
-They are the lost gen.

 But what the ‘Big Three’ left behind for those who are slightly younger was a trail of destruction that continues to hang over them as they now enter the second part of their careers in their mid-20s.
 An impact of Djokovic, Federer and Nadal suppressing their younger opponents for so long is that, in the case of Tsitsipas, many are now looking beaten and crushed, or even just exhausted from the sport, at the stage where they should be entering their prime years.